I'm a paragraph. Click here to add your own text and edit me. It's easy.

-When the two French refugee camps existed, we volunteered there as well as sending out supplies of various kinds, including over 200 care packs for adults in Dunkirk just before it closed.
+We have volunteered in Calais and Dunkirk as well as sending out supplies of various kinds, including over 200 care packs for adults in Dunkirk.
 Then early in 2017 we saw what was happening on the streets of Paris, where refugees were sleeping rough in freezing cold temperatures (and in some cases being hosed down or otherwise abused by police) and decided to provide a range of equipment to help them survive.
 But we were mindful that local people are homeless too.

 The February Freeze was a sponsored sleep-out which took place outside Kings Road Church from 7pm on February 17 – 7am next morning.
 Supported by John Borton of HWSF, three of us began, in many cases using new equipment we would then send out to France or Greece.
 Lisa didn’t do layers because she wanted her experience to be closer to that of a refugee who couldn’t add them.
 And that experience was bitterly cold.
 Although heartened by support from passers-by and to be joined by friends with sleeping bags, they didn’t sleep much.
 Lisa managed twenty minutes; John ached all night.
 But over a hot breakfast, generously provided by Paul Rozelaar at The Berkeley, we found that we had raised around £2,000 – to be split 50/50 with DENS.
 Those of us who didn’t brave the cold were enormously proud of the heroes who did, and we are very grateful to everyone who helped us raise so much money to make sleeping out for those who do it every night less cold and less bruising.